About TitlePLUS

 You’re looking forward to retirement – next year, or maybe 20 years down the road.
 Or perhaps you’re leaving private practice to work as in-house counsel.
 Whatever your plans, you want to be assured that malpractice claims won’t come back to haunt you or your family.
 Real estate claims continue to be a major source… Read More »

-Categories: Real Estate, The TitlePLUS Program & Title Insurance, Areas of Law
+Categories: Areas of Law, Real Estate, The TitlePLUS Program & Title InsuranceNew LAWPRO video helps inform the public of cottage ownership issues

 Over the last few years, LAWPRO has undertaken a public awareness campaign to help consumers better understand what lawyers do and how to get the most out of the lawyer-client relationship.
 The campaign includes articles and videos.
 The material helps people understand when and how to contact a lawyer, the essential role lawyers play in… Read More »